Frequently Asked Questions

 I've written a book/script/short story.
 Will Jobie read it?

-No, and any that are sent will be discarded.
+No, and any unsolicited projects he receives will be discarded immediately.

 |